 Making sense of the application process for financial aid.

 If you will be completing the FAFSA, obtain a Federal Student Aid (FSA) ID.
 This FSA ID (and the password you create with it) will be used as your electronic signature when completing your FASFA application.
 For a short tutorial on creating your ID and password, click here.

-Upon receipt of your FAFSA information and confirmation that you have been admitted into the university, the Office of Student Financial Services will generate your financial aid award offer and send it to you and your family by regular mail.
+Upon receipt of your FAFSA or WASFA information and confirmation that you have been admitted into the university, the Office of Student Financial Services will generate your financial aid award offer and send it to you and your family by regular mail.

 If accepting the Federal Direct Loan(s), go the U.S. Department of Education website at www.studentaid.gov and complete 1.) a Master Promissory Note, which is good for ten years, and 2.)
 Entrance Counseling.
 Both steps need to be completed only once, when you borrow this loan for the very first time.
 You are also encouraged to complete the Annual Student Loan Acknowledgment, as it provides you with your current Federal Direct Loan program debt, your expected monthly payment amount upon entering repayment, and the total amount necessary to repay your entire loan principal and accrued interest.

 If choosing to borrow the Federal Nursing Loan, first accept the loan in Banner Self Service.
 Then, complete the online Entrance Interview and Master Promissory Note with our loan servicer, ECSI, when notified by email.
 The email from ECSI will provide you with instructions for completing online processes necessary in order to receive your loan funds.

 Registering for classes generates a bill for your next semester’s tuition and fees (and on-campus housing and meal charges if living on campus).
 Class registration for new students is completed with the Center for Student Success beginning in July.
 Continuing students receive an email with their registration appointment time.